 One of the hooks I received is the Rose Gold and White Odyssey hook you see above.
 The Odyssey hooks are metal and a bit heavy, but not TOO heavy.
 They come in a lot of fun colors.
 They are super smooth and the weight is balanced so it should increase your speed.
 I already consider myself a pretty fast crocheter so I didn’t see any increase in speed, but I also didn’t see any decrease once I got used to it.
 I like the pointy tip and since I’m already used to using metal needles, I love this one the most.

-The second hook I received is the tan one you see below which is the Streamline hook in the color Camwood.
+The second hook I received is the tan one you see below which is a Streamline Wood hook in the color Camwood.
 The regular Strealine hooks are the most lightweight and come in three gorgeous colors.
 This was my first time using a wooden hook but I really like the feel of it and how lightweight it is for an ergonomic hook.
 These are also the most affordable hook option so if you’re wanting to try Furls for the first time but are on the fence about price, I suggest the Streamlines.

 The third hook I received is the Streamline Swirl in the color Cafe.
 I love how the swirl hooks look the most!
 They are a tiny bit heavier than the regular Streamline because they are made with resin, which results in them being a bit smoother as well.
-I have my eye on the Cream and Cookies N’ Cream swirl hooks when the size I want is back in stock.

 For me personally, the wood Streamline makes my tension looser.
 I think this is most likely because I am used to metal hooks and I was using cotton yarn, so over time it will tighten up.
 I saw the same result with the resin Streamline Swirl.
 The Odyssey hook is metal and matches my tension perfectly!